 Steve DelBianco, Executive Director of NetChoice, stated, "Senator Anderson was the first California lawmaker to take a stand for protecting the privacy of our online accounts after we die.
 It’s yet another example of Senator Anderson’s legacy of leadership on high-tech policy issues.”

 Three more prestigious veterans’ advocacy groups recognized Anderson in 2015 for his unwavering dedication to those who have fought to protect our freedoms.
 The California State Commanders Veterans Council, the Veterans of Foreign Wars Department of California, and the Vietnam Veterans of America – California State Council and the all bestowed upon him their “Legislator of the Year” awards.

 Never straying from the principles he was elected to uphold, a Sacramento Bee study identified Senator Anderson as the third most independent legislator based on his voting record, and he earned 100% ratings from the Howard Jarvis Taxpayers Association and the California Taxpayers’ Association.

-In 2016, Senator Anderson hosted 9th annual Legislative Open House where over 4,000 attended to share their ideas to improve state government.
+In 2017, Senator Anderson hosted his 10th and final annual Legislative Open House where over 4,000 attended to share their ideas to improve state government.